JordanFrecon/book-koopman/data-driven-koopman.md

 A natural improvement to EDMD is to promote **sparsity** in the learned Koopman matrix, selecting only the most relevant observables.
 This is especially helpful when using a large dictionary (e.g., high-degree polynomials or many basis functions), where overfitting and interpretability become concerns.

 Sparse variants introduce regularization into the Koopman regression problem, encouraging the elimination of unnecessary terms.
-This idea has been employed for DMD in {cite}`2014_Jovanovic_M_j-pf_sparsity-dmd` and later ....
+This idea has been employed for DMD in {cite}`2014_Jovanovic_M_j-pf_sparsity-dmd` and later for EDMD (see {cite}`2021_Pan_S_j-fm_sparsity-koopman` and references therein).
+Hereafter, we report simple variants to understand the selection mechanism.

 ```{admonition} Definition: *Sparse EDMD*
 :class: note